Questions to Ask Explant Surgeons

 - Are you a board certified Plastic Surgeon?
 Do you have hospital privileges?
 Do you have medical malpractice insurance?
 If a surgeon has their own surgical suite but does not have hospital privileges, find out why.
 Having hospital privileges is key to ask as it means they are trained and certified in plastic surgery and in good standing with the medical community.
 Also hospital privileges are important if you were to have a serious complication during surgery that would require entry to a hospital to save your life and a surgeon without hospital privileges cannot help you in those circumstances.
 Surgeons lose their hospital privileges for significant reasons and you should be aware of those reasons but may not have access to the information unless you ask.
 Surgeons lose their malpractice insurance too for serious reasons such as multiple malpractice suits and you may not have access to that information unless you ask.
 Is the surgical facility accredited?
 Learn more about surgical facility accreditation here: http://www.americanboardcosmeticsurgery.org/patient-resources/facility-accreditation/

 - Ideally breast implants should be removed En Bloc if possible and always with a Total Capsulectomy.
 En Bloc is important for bleeding or leaking silicone and or textured implants to minimize silicone contamination to you.
 Total Capsulectomy may suffice for smooth saline implants if you are not symptomatic but if you are symptomatic you may want En Bloc for smooth saline too.
 For all explants of breast implants all capsule tissue should be removed from your chest for your highest and best recovery from breast implant illness symptoms.
 Do you have En Bloc explant skills and experience?
-How many En Bloc explants have you done?
+How long have you been explanting and how many En Bloc explants have you done?
 Do you have Total Capsulectomy skills and how many Total Capsulectomies have you done?
 They should have at least 50 or more under their belt.
 Can you provide photos of previous En Bloc / Total Capsulectomy explants?
 Can you provide photos of my En Bloc / Total Capsulectomy explanted capsules and implants evidencing entire removal of capsule tissue?
 Photos are really the only way they can prove they removed your implants En Bloc / Total Capsulectomy.
 Are you committed to removing all capsule tissue from my chest?
 Choose a surgeon that is committed to removing all capsule tissue from your chest as we know that removing capsules correlates with our healing from breast implant illness.
 How long will the surgery take?
 Proper En Bloc / Total Capsulectomy explants usually require a general anesthetic and take approximately two hours or longer of surgery time.

 - For saline implants, will you drain or remove any fluid from my implants before explanting?
 We highly suggest against draining or removing any fluid as saline fluid can be full of mold biotoxins, silicone particulate and chemicals and draining fluid from your implants prior to your explant or during explant risks contamination to you.